Pipeline Summary

 Output/Results Overview

-Once Tractor NXF Workflow completes running, the output/results directory will be organized as follows.
+Once the Tractor NXF Workflow completes running, the output/results directory will be organized as follows.
 Most of these files are symbolic links to files within the work

 directory, except for the final summary statistics in the 5_run_tractor